sqlc-dev/sqlc/docs/howto/rename.md

 ## Limitations

 Rename mappings apply to an entire package.
-Therefore, a column named `foo` and a table name `foo` can't be renamed different values.
+Therefore, a column named `foo` and a table name `foo` can't map to different rename values.